7 Vegetarian Foods That Have More Iron Than Meat!

-There are 7 vegetarian foods that have more iron than meat!
+7 vegetarian foods have more iron than meat!

 Just like any other essential nutrient, iron is required for various bodily functions.

-According to experts, iron deficiency can cause various health issues, such as breathlessness, low levels of energy, anaemia and even dizziness.
-Not only iron is required for our smooth body functioning but also for our mind.
+According to experts, iron deficiency can cause various health issues, such as breathlessness, low levels of energy, anemia, and even dizziness.
+Iron is not only required for our smooth body functioning but also for our mind.

 Here we have mentioned a list of iron enriched foods only for vegetarians which have higher iron content than meat (1.2 mg in every 100 grams).

 SPINACH: This green leafy vegetable is loaded with iron.
 In 100 grams of spinach, there is 2.7 mg of iron.
-You can add this superfood in your salads or can eat it cooked.
+You can add this superfood to your salads or can eat it cooked.

 3. Nuts and seeds

 NUTS AND SEEDS: Another way to fulfill your iron requirement is by eating nuts and super seeds.
-You can eat pumpkin seeds, flax seeds and sesame seeds.
+You can eat pumpkin seeds, flax seeds, and sesame seeds.
 All these super seeds are loaded with iron.
-You can eat cashews, pine nuts and almonds.
-These seeds and nuts also provide protein, fiber, vitamins as well as antioxidants.
+You can eat cashews, pine nuts, and almonds.
+These seeds and nuts also provide protein, fiber, vitamins, and antioxidants.

-MUSHROOMS: Not all, but certain varieties of mushrooms contain high amount of iron.
+MUSHROOMS: Not all, but certain varieties of mushrooms contain high amounts of iron.
 Oyster mushrooms contain up to twice as much iron as button mushrooms.

 5. Kidney beans